 Although the most material risk factors have been presented first within each category, the order in which the remaining risks are presented is not necessarily an indication of the likelihood of the risks actually materializing, of the potential significance of the risks or of the scope of any potential negative impact to the Issuer's business, financial condition, results of operations and prospects.
 The Issuer may face a number of these risks described below simultaneously and some risks described below may be interdependent.
-While the risk factors below have been divided into categories, some risk factors could belong in more than one category and prospective investors should carefully consider all of the risk factors set out in this section
+While the risk factors below have been divided into categories, which the Issuer believes are most appropriate, some risk factors could belong in more than one category and prospective investors should carefully consider all of the risk factors set out in this section.